Nourish Chart Note Experience: Overview + How to Get Started

 Drive retention, create plan

-1. Long-term goals: Long-term goals are internally-facing outcomes to guide care across sessions and should align with the PES and intervention(s).
-These goals are not visible to the patient.
-Examples of long term goals include: Improved lab value, Gradual weight loss, or Improved relationship with food or body.
+Long-term goals: Long-term goals are outcomes that guide care across sessions and should align with the PES statement and intervention(s).
+Patients can view these goals after the RD adds them to the chart note.
+Examples include: improved lab values, gradual weight loss, or an improved relationship with food or body.
+See more about Long-term goals in this article.

-2. Short-term goals: Short-term goals are patient-facing actions outlining how the patient will apply the nutrition interventions between now and the next follow-up session.
+Short-term goals: Short-term goals are patient-facing actions outlining how the patient will apply the nutrition interventions between now and the next follow-up session.
 Short-term goals can be edited and marked complete by both patients and dietitians.
 Short-term goals should align with the PES and intervention(s).
+See more about Short-term goals in this article.

 See the Calculating Energy Needs & Macros for Patients article for additional guidance.